 One issue raised by the coronavirus (COVID-19) is whether an employee who must self-isolate must be paid.
 Although there is no federal paid sick leave law, 11 states require paid sick leave, including most recently Rhode Island.
 In the event of a public health emergency, regardless of whether a business or a school or […]

+For more information about Ohio, employer obligations visit our Ohio labor law posting requirements.
 Whether an employer permits its employees to have meal breaks and rest breaks is largely within the employer’s discretion.
-Although some states, like California and New York, have strict requirements for employers to provide meal and rest breaks, Ohio is not one of them.
-Under Ohio law, there is no requirement for an […]
+Although some states, like California and New York, have strict requirements for employers to provide meal and rest breaks, Ohio is […]

 Generally, the California Consumer Privacy Act (CCPA) protects all the “personal information” belonging to “consumers.”
 The term “consumers” refers to California residents, and the term “personal information” has an expansive definition that refers to any individually identifiable data about the users.
 Not all companies are covered by the CCPA.
 Businesses located in and outside […]